3 What to Expect

 Education Courses

-All music education programs work cooperatively with the Education school on campus and the state to ensure that all graduates meet local teacher licensure requirements.
+All music education programs work cooperatively with the education school or program on campus and the state to ensure that all graduates meet local teacher licensure requirements.
 Required courses will likely include some sort of educational or developmental psychology course as well as courses in educational policy, literacy, special education, and multicultural education.

 Clinical/Practicum Experiences